We’ll make Samuel Takyi world champion – GBA President

 Takyi was the only medalist (bronze) at the event to end the country’s 29 years of waiting for an Olympic medal.

-He has since become the hottest prospect in the country and received massive national attention and acknowledgement.
+He has since become the hottest prospect in the country and received massive national attention and acknowledgment.

-He recently announced his decision move from amateur to the professional ranks,hence would be working closely with the GBA.
+He recently announced his decision to move from amateur to the professional ranks, hence would be working closely with the GBA.

 “We have him now and he is a great boxer that would soon take the world by storm and follow the steps of Azumah Nelson, Ike Quartey, Richard Commey, Isaac Dogboe and other world champions,” he stressed.